Modeling and Correcting Bias in Sequential Evaluation: Introduction

 In this work, we model and analyze sequential bias in ratings, paying particular attention to capturing the three defining characteristics described above.
-We propose a general class of models that describes how the rating of an item changes as a function of its position and its relative ranking with respect to the previous items\footnote{ Throughout, we use ``position'' to refer to the place of occurrence, and ``ranking/ordering'' to refer to the value comparison. } (Section~\ref{sec:model_nonparametric}).
+We propose a general class of models that describes how the rating of an item changes as a function of its position and its relative ranking with respect to the previous items (Section~\ref{sec:model_nonparametric}), where we use ``position'' to refer to the place of occurrence, and ``ranking/ordering'' to refer to the value comparison.
 To support various facets of this model, we conduct crowdsourcing experiments on a toy sequential evaluation task.
 These experiments suggest the existence of sequential bias (Section~\ref{sec:expt_existence}), the relative nature of the ratings (Section~\ref{sec:expt_relative}), and specific structure in the mistakes made when inferring comparisons from the scores (Section~\ref{sec:conflicts}).
 We further study a subclass of our model described by certain natural \emph{parametric} assumptions (Section~\ref{sec:model_parametric}).
 In particular, we motivate this modeling choice by showing that scoring according to our parametric model is the theoretically optimal response if the evaluator’s goal is to minimize the squared error in reporting the (normalized) ranking of the items.
 Under the parametric model, we consider the statistical problem of estimating the underlying true ranking of the items under noisy observations.
 We propose a least squares estimator that is computable in near-linear time, and has a natural interpretation as an insertion algorithm (Section~\ref{sec:mle}).
-We provide upper bounds for this estimator on two canonical ranking metrics, and show that these guarantees are optimal up to log factors, by proving matching information-theoretic lower bounds.
-Finally, we corroborate our theoretical results by carrying out several numerical simulations (Section~\ref{sec:simulation}).
+We study this this estimator and provide guarantees on its performance in two canonical ranking metrics.
+In a complementary direction, we show that these guarantees are optimal up to logarithmic factors, by proving matching information-theoretic lower bounds.
+In an effort to model more realistic settings, we then show that the methodology can be naturally extended to incorporate prior knowledge of the evaluators (\Cref{sec:prior}).
+We corroborate our theoretical results by examining the performance of the algorithm using numerical simulations and also on the crowdsourcing data we have collected (Section~\ref{sec:simulation}).
+We conclude with a discussion on the limitations and open problems (Section~\ref{sec:discuss}).

 Overall, our work addresses the important problem of correcting sequential bias in a data-dependent manner.
 On the modeling front, our proposed formulation lays out a principled framework for understanding the mathematical foundations of the problem.
 On the methodological front, we combine tools from coding theory and ranking estimation with novel (to our knowledge) techniques in analyzing rankings, which may be of independent interest.
 All experiments conducted in this paper were approved by the Institutional Review Board (IRB) at Georgia Institute of Technology.
 The crowdsourcing data as well as all code to reproduce our results is available at \url{https://github.com/jingyanw/sequential-bias}.